researchart/all/ListOfArtifacts.md

 1. The _actual text_   of an author's papers;
 1. Any  _data_ used in an analysis
     + Either  _raw_ from a project;
-    + Or some _redived_ product.
+    + Or some _derived_ product.
    Note that some data is too large to fit into the standard on-line freely available repos (e.g. Github only allows 1GB reps).
-For such data, we suggest using some file `XXX.goto`; each line of which is one url where the releated data can be collected.
+For such data, we suggest using some file `XXX.goto`; each line of which is one url where the related data can be collected.
 1. _Scripts_  used to perform the analysis (the main analysis or the subsequent statistical tests or visualizations; e.g.    the  [Python Sparklines generator](https://pypi.python.org/pypi/pysparklines)).
 Scripts can also implement some of the patterns identified by the paper.
 1. _Executable  models_ that can generate exemplar data;  or which offer an executable form of current hypotheses;